-Bacteria and field parameter data was collected at 15 sites along the Jordan River, although 12 of the locations were related to MST and do not have consistent sampling.
-Of the three consistently sampled locations one upper was in the upper watershed, one in the middle, and one lower.
+Bacteria samples were collected at three sample locations on the Jordan River.
+One in the upper watershed, one in the middle, and one lower sample location.
 Although the Jordan River sees input from many different streams in Salt Lake County, it does not show a lot of variation from upstream to downstream sections regarding water quality samples.
 This is, in part, because most of the major tributaries to the Jordan River see return flows from canals and irrigation.
 This means that by the time most tributaries reach the Jordan River, they are already mixed with water from the Jordan River and Utah Lake.
-E. coli samples at all sampling locations resulted in multiple samples above the chronic limit.
+E. coli samples at all sampling locations resulted in multiple samples above the chronic limit but the middle site had the worst scores.
 Temperature shows a strong seasonal trend with warmer temperatures in the summer.
 On average the Jordan River is warmer than all other streams in Salt Lake County.
 Dissolved Oxygen shows a few low values at the upper and lower sites.
 The Jordan River is impaired for low Dissolved Oxygen, and samples collected by WPRP staff may not fully convey this point.
 Dissolved oxygen reaches its lowest value during the night, when some plants are still taking in oxygen, but none are producing it.
 For this reason, WPRP has placed long-deploy water quality sondes that will log data on 15-minute intervals.
 These sondes show dissolved oxygen levels as low as 4mg/L. Turbidity is higher, on average, in the Jordan River than any other tributary in Salt Lake County.
 There is also a strong correlation of increased turbidity and irrigation season in the two upper sampling locations.
 Three macroinvertebrate samples were collected along the Jordan River, one upper, one middle and one lower sample.
 All samples fell into the very poor range.
 The Jordan river is highly modified and has little to no ecological integrity.
 The main species found in the Jordan river are Asiatic mussels (non-native) and New-Zealand Mud Snails (invasive).
 With regards to stability, the Jordan River has undergone hydrologic alteration to the point that the river has no natural reaches remaining in the County.
 Stability is generally poor throughout the river corridor.
 Many of the banks have been hardened and will show good stability in the upper parts of a cross section but the lower reaches are so over widened that there is little to no ability for the river to move sediment.
 This results in ongoing dredging projects as needed.